lalagkaspn/genetic_similarity_drug_discovery/README.md

 ## Panagiotis N. Lalagkas & Rachel D. Melamed
 Link to the [preprint](https://www.medrxiv.org/content/10.1101/2025.05.13.25327511v1).

-This repository contains the data and source code used in the analyses for the above manuscript.
+This repository contains the data and source code used in all analyses for this work.
 The repository is organized as follows:
 - [data](https://github.com/lalagkaspn/genetic_similarity_drug_discovery/tree/main/data) includes data required to reproduce the analyses.
 When raw data cannot be publicly shared, we provide either a summary version or processed outputs.
 - [src](https://github.com/lalagkaspn/genetic_similarity_drug_discovery/tree/main/src) contains all source code for data preparation, model training and evaluation, and figure/table generation.
 - [figures](https://github.com/lalagkaspn/genetic_similarity_drug_discovery/tree/main/figures) stores all generated figures, both main and supplementary.